ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cp.rst

   Modules have certain actions for forms, links, etc. that are recognized via an action ids that are inserted into the database upon installation of that module.
-This function returns the action id number from the database.
+This method returns the action id number from the database.
 (See also :doc:`functions->fetch_action_id
   </development/reference/functions>`)::